Preschool Leaf Activities: How to Investigate Leaves

 Purchase the Leaf Investigation Printables

-Are you ready to investigate leaves in your science center?
+Are you ready to get started with hands-on preschool leaf activities?
 You can purchase the Leaf Investigation printables that are featured in this post in my store.
 Click on the image below to check them out.

 Do you prefer to shop at Teachers Pay Teachers? you can also purchase the Leaf and Tree Investigation or the Investigation Bundle from my TPT store.